 The Board of Trustees shall have such powers and duties as are given to it by law.
 75 ILCS 5/4-1 et seq.; Champaign Municipal Code Sec.
 2-419.

-The Board of Trustees shall make a report of the financial condition of the library within (30) days after the termination of each fiscal year of the City.
-The Board shall also make such other reports as may be requested from time to time by the City Council.
+The Board of Trustees shall make such reports as may be requested from time to time by the Champaign City Council, including an annual budget presentation of the financial condition of the Library.
 Champaign Municipal Code Sec.
-2-197.
+2-419.

 Section 1.
 Officers